Get notified when classes open again in September

 (You will save $50 with the one time payment option.)

-The deadline to join the course is March 30th, 2021.
-After that, the course will be closed – most likely six months from now (September 2021).
+The deadline to join the course is September 3, 2023.
+After that, the course will be closed for the next year.

 One of the biggest challenges piano students have is lack of focus.
 Piano playing can seem like a never-ending project.